 Nikki: Name a Toronto Choreographer you enjoy working with and why?

-Nikki: Name one of your favorite artists to work with and why?
+Nikki: Name one of your favourite artists to work with and why?
 (It does not have to be a pop star.
 Any type of artist that a Dancer would work with i.e.; another Dancer, Choreographer, Musician etc.)

 Nikki: Qualities you believe Toronto Dancers possess?